tomwhartung/jmws_accoutrements/books/1-marketing/2-brainstorming.md

 - Strong preferences are visible immediately
   - For example: stubbornness and haplessness
 - Regardless of what type you are, if you are naturally drawn to work that is easily automated, wouldn't you want to know about it?
-  - See "My Theory 2" above
+  - See "My Theory 2"

 ### What:

+Don't go too deep - for details refer to the How-to

-- Introduce what each of the colors represents
+- Introduce what Grojas are:
-  - Maybe as part of the How-to?
+  - What each of the colors represent
+  - What horizontal and vertical lines represent

+### Who:

 - Are You Someone Who Will Appreciate Their Spiritual Portrait?
   - World's Shortest Personality Quiz - or Something